 The purpose of The Women in Engineering Student Advisory Board (WIESAB) is to provide feedback, insight, advice, and support to the Women in Engineering Program, and to promote community among all women in the School of Engineering.

 Meet Our Members!

-Shruti Vig is a second-year Ph.D. student at the Fischell Department of Bioengineering at the University of Maryland, College Park.
-Her research focuses on developing targeted optical therapeutics to enhance drug delivery to the brain under Dr. Huang Chiao-Huang guidance at UMCP and Dr. Graeme F. Woodworth at UMB.
+Shruti Vig is a fourth-year PhD student at the Fischell Department of BIOE at the University of Maryland, College Park.
+Her research focuses on developing targeted optical therapeutics to enhance drug delivery to the brain under Dr. Huang Chiao-Huang's guidance at UMCP and Dr. Graeme F. Woodworth at UMB.
 Outside of the lab, Shruti enjoys swimming, hiking, and exploring new places.
 Shruti is an aficionado of creating inclusive environments to encourage women to achieve their fullest potential as an engineer.
 As a member of WIESAB, she looks forward to contributing towards sparking a community amongst women in engineering.

 Women in Engineering Program